theplant/cachex/README.md

 **A:** Use `Entry[T]` with `EntryWithTTL` for simple time-based expiration.
 Use custom staleness checkers when you need domain-specific logic (e.g., checking a `version` field).

-### Q: How does singleflight work?
+### Q: How does cache stampede protection work?

+**A:** Cachex uses a two-layer defense:

-**A:** Singleflight deduplicates concurrent requests for the same key.
+1. **Singleflight** (Primary): Deduplicates concurrent requests for the same key.
 Only one goroutine fetches from upstream; others wait and receive the same result.
+This eliminates 99%+ of redundant fetches.
 Configure with `WithFetchConcurrency`.

+2. **DoubleCheck** (Supplementary): Handles the narrow race window where Request B checks the cache (miss) before Request A completes its write.
+When B enters singleflight and detects A just wrote the key, B re-checks the local cache instead of fetching again.
+This optimization is enabled by default with a 10ms window.
+Disable with `WithDoubleCheck(nil, 0)` if not needed.

 ### Q: What's the difference between fresh and stale TTL?